-Today, graduates are leaving campus holding a diploma in one hand, and an average of $17,000 in debt in the other.
-In America, student debt is the second largest class of consumer debt.
+Today, graduates are leaving campus holding a diploma in one hand and an average of $17,000 in debt in the other.
+In America, student debt is the second largest form of consumer debt.
 Unfortunately, our nation’s education system, politicians, and students haven’t figured out a solution.

 We’ve created this guide to help borrowers better understand the emerging student loan refinancing and consolidation industry.